 Is rheumatoid arthritis associated with extra-articular features and comorbidities?

-Rheumatoid arthritis is associated with a range of extra-articular features that manifest in several body systems and physiotherapists should be alert to these.
-These presentations are most commonly cutaneous (e.g. nodules) and neurological, but they can also seriously affect the cardiovascular and cardiopulmonary systems, and occur in up to 40% of people with rheumatoid arthritis.
+Rheumatoid Arthritis (RA) is associated with a range of extra-articular features that manifest in several body systems and physiotherapists should be alert to these.
+These presentations are most commonly cutaneous (e.g. nodules) and neurological, but they can also seriously affect the cardiovascular and cardiopulmonary systems, and occur in up to 40% of people with RA.
 These manifestations are largely a result of chronic inflammation.
-People with rheumatoid arthritis also have increased risk of lymphoma.
+People with RA also have increased risk of lymphoma.

 - Early identification and early medical management decreases the risk of extra-articular features and comorbid conditions